Superman and World War II

 winter living in a five-man tent in the rugged hills of the West Virginia

 Maneuver Area (WVMA).
-On January 1, 1944, Jerry asked DC Comics co-founder
+In a letter dated January 1, 1944, Jerry asked DC Comics co-founder

 Jack Liebowitz to send 131